slowmist/Blockchain-dark-forest-selfguard-handbook/README.md

 ## Back up your wallet

 This is where many good hands would fall into traps, including myself.
 I did not back up properly and I knew it would happen sooner or later.
 Luckily, it was not a wallet with a large amount of assets and friends at SlowMist helped me recover it.
-Still, it was  a scary experience which I don’t think anyone would ever want to go through.
-So buckle up and let’s learn how to back up your wallet safely.
+Still, it was  a scary experience which I don't think anyone would ever want to go through.
+So buckle up and let's learn how to back up your wallet safely.

 ### Mnemonic Phrase / Private Key